Kyzylkum Desert: Paleontology

 The Kyzylkum Desert has exposed rock formations that have yielded a number of fossils.
 Of particular interest is the Bissekty Formation of Uzbekistan, from the early Late Cretaceous, which has produced several species of early birds: Incolornis martini, Explorornis walkeri, Kizylkumavis cretacea, Kuszholia mengi, Lenesornis kaskarovi, Sazavis prisca, Zhyraornis kaskarovi and Z. logunovi are recognized as valid species.
 Tyrannosaurid, therizinosaurid, ornithomimosaur, oviraptorosaurian, troodontid, ankylosaur, hadrosaur, and ceratopsian dinosaurs are also known from this rock unit.
 Other fossils from the Cretaceous rocks of the Kyzylkum include tree trunks, pelecypods, beetles, sharks, rays, bony fish, frogs, salamanders, turtles, crocodylomorphs, pterosaurs, and a varied fauna of small early mammals.
-Paleontologists that have worked in this area include J. David Archibald, Alexander Averianov, Sergei Kurzanov, Lev Nesov, Anatoly Riabinin, Anatoly Rozhdestvensky, and Hans-Dieter Sues.
+Paleontologists that have worked in this area include J. David Archibald, Alexander Averianov, Sergei Kurzanov, Lev Nessov, Anatoly Riabinin, Anatoly Rozhdestvensky, and Hans-Dieter Sues.

 Economy

 The local population uses the large spaces of the Kyzylkum Desert as a pasture for livestock (mostly sheep, Bactrian camels and dromedaries).

 The desert is well known for its deposits of gold, uranium, copper, aluminium and silver, natural gas and oil.
 The development of the most famous gold-field at Muruntau began in the early 1970s.
 The centres for the mining and smelting industry at the region are Navoi, Zarafshan, Uchkuduk.
 The major industrial enterprises are: НГМК (Navoi Mining and Smelting Complex) and the Uzbek U.S.A.
 Joint Venture "Zarafshan-Newmont".
 The centres of the gas-production industry are Gazli and Mubarek.